Slow Cooker Shredded Beef

 • 1/2 white onion (left whole)

-• 3 cloves garlic, lightly smash (remove skins but leave whole)
+• 3 cloves garlic, lightly smashed (remove skins but leave whole)

 Instructions

-1. Season beef chuck roast with sea salt and black pepper.
+1. Season the beef chuck roast with sea salt and black pepper.

 Chuck roast searing in a skillet

-3. Transfer meat to slow cooker and top with red wine vinegar.
-Nestle onion and garlic in the meat and cook on low for 6-8 hours, until beef is tender and shreds easily.
+3. Transfer the meat to the slow cooker and top with red wine vinegar.
+Nestle onion and garlic in the meat and cook on low for 6-8 hours, until the beef is tender and shreds easily.

 Beef in crock pot.